 Step 1 – Inform hosting company, do some research of your own

 The first thing that you need to do is intimate your hosting company or the person who is hosting your website.
 The host would be able to fix it for you and they could also check if other websites on the server have been affected.
-Doing some research of your own is also good.
-You could look for tips on online forums, community etc. and you could contact experts/specialists who could be of help.
+Doing some research on your own is also good.
+You could look for tips on online forums, community, etc. and you could contact experts/specialists who could be of help.

 Step 2 – Turn off and quarantine your website

 Turn off the website, quarantine it until the issue is resolved.
 You could also point your website’s DNS entries to a static page on a different server that utilizes a 503 HTTP responsive code.
 Taking your website offline would help you as well as the visitors.
 You can complete all administrative tasks without any hindrance and the users of your website would continue to remain uninfected.
 It also helps control the spread of the malware.

 Also remember to review user accounts on your website since hackers could create new accounts, which need to be deleted.
 It’s also better to change all passwords for all your websites and accounts, including the login credentials for database access, FTP, system administration, etc.

 Step 3 – Re-confirm ownership of your website

 Yes, it’s your website.
 Still, you must verify the ownership of the site in the user search console.
 Hackers sometimes mess with the settings and hence verifying ownership helps you determine the extent of damage done and understand the nature of the attack.

 Verify your website ownership by opening the browser, navigating to Google Webmaster, clicking “Search Console”, signing in, clicking “Add a site” and typing in your site’s URL.